Infineon/AURIX_code_examples/code_examples/iLLD_TC375_ADS_SCR_RTC_ADCOMP_wakeup_LK/README.md

 The first sample from the initial dummy conversion after startup is discarded, all other values are fed into a simple moving average filter (the previous average value is divided by two and half of the current value is added) and the global conversion counter is incremented.
 The start of next sampling phase is shown by toggling pin P00.1.
 If the required number of samples (`ADC_MAX_CONVERSIONS`) have been taken, the ADCOMP unit is disabled, the last value is fed into the moving average filter and the global conversion counter is reset.
 The low frequency system clock (70 kHz) is enabled by setting *OSCWAKE=0* and *OSPD=1* in *SCR_SCU_CMCON* register, the global HF active flag is set to disabled and the register *SCR_RTC_CON* is modified to select 70 kHz clock as clock source, disable the 9-bit prescaler, enable the clock compare interrupt and start the RTC.
-If `ADC_THRESHOLD_WAKE_UP` is configured the averaged ADC result (`g_adcAverage`) is compared against the predefined threshold value `ADC_WAKE_THRESHOLD` and if the threshold value is exceeded the SCRWKP event is generated to wake-up the TriCore™ domain from *Standby Mode*.
+If `ADC_THRESHOLD_WAKE_UP` is configured the averaged ADC result (`g_adcAverage`) is compared against the predefined threshold value `ADC_WAKE_THRESHOLD` and if the threshold value is exceeded the SCRWKP event is generated to wake-up the TriCore™ domain from *standby mode*.

 ### RTC interrupt code

 An interrupt will be generated when the contents of *SCR_RTC_CRx* and *SCR_RTC_CNTx* are equal and *ECRTC* is set to 1 and the bit *CFRTC* in register *SCR_RTC_CON* will be set.
 The *CFRTC* flag has to be cleared to 0 by user software.
 In such situation, the real-time clock counter is reset and starts counting from zero again.
 The SCR_P00.4 LED is toggled to show RTC activity.

-If the TriCore™ domain is in *Standby Mode* and HF is disabled the register *SCR_RTC_CON* is modified to select 70 kHz clock as clock source, disable the 9-bit prescaler, disable the clock compare interrupt and stop the RTC.
+If the TriCore™ domain is in *standby mode* and HF is disabled the register *SCR_RTC_CON* is modified to select 70 kHz clock as clock source, disable the 9-bit prescaler, disable the clock compare interrupt and stop the RTC.
 Then the high frequency system clock (20 MHz) is enabled and the global HF active flag is set to enabled.

 ### ADCOMP interrupt code